RxSwiftCommunity/RxSwiftExt/Readme.md

 This library belongs to _RxSwiftCommunity_.

-RxSwift+Ext is available under the MIT license.
+RxSwiftExt is available under the MIT license.
 See the LICENSE file for more info.